Soso-h/markup_deliverables/01_research_compendium/README.md

 -   **data/**: Contains the five data set used for the simulation
 -   **scripts/**: the original R scripts of the study
 -   **results/**: The plot output
--   **documents/**: Documentation files, including the .qmd manuscript and the pdf document
+-   **documents/**: Documentation files, including the .qmd manuscript to run the simulation and the pdf document